daviddechaux/Kingmaker/readme.md

 - Display save only when add / change stuff

 ## Known Bugs :
-- Change color when faction color change <= is that a bug ?
+- Change color when faction color change <= is that a bug ? <= need to reload map
 - New map don't center on player icon (new map)
 - Dropdown are too big
 - var pos = getEditMenuPosition($(".player"), false, true); <== ???? element.js p103
 - Delete button is hidden by save buttton
 - Army mode may not works on existing map
 - Bug sur les factions (Enfants de l'ouest).
 D6 ne devrait pas etre selectionné
+- Faction name on save

 ## Missing icons
 - Save changes button (on edit element)